-- ensuring that candidates have the required prerequisites to enroll in the course - providing a lifeguard during the examination - ensuring that appropriate space and equipment are available - confirming the Examiner's qualifications (and currency) before the examination begins - ensuring that one copy of the completed test sheet is sent to the Society's office immediately following the examination; one copy is retained by the Affiliate for its own records, and; one copy is provided to the Examiner for his or her records
+- Ensuring that candidates have the required prerequisites to enroll in the course. - Providing a lifeguard during the examination. - Ensuring that appropriate space and equipment are available. - Confirming the Examiner's qualifications (and currency) before the examination begins. - Ensuring that one copy of the completed test sheet is sent to the Society's office immediately following the examination; one copy is retained by the Affiliate for its own records, and; one copy is provided to the Examiner for their records.